Find out what you have to do and your rights if you want to stop a payment being made from your account.

 What you have to do to stop a payment you have arranged to be made from your account will depend on whether it is a direct debit, standing order, regular card payment or cheque.

 We explain more about these payment options and what you can do if there is a problem.

 A direct debit gives a company or individual permission to take money regularly from your bank account.

 You can cancel a direct debit by writing to your bank or using your online or telephone banking service.
 You might also want to tell the company or individual that is taking the money, but you do not have to.

-If the company or individual wants to change the amount or date of a payment you have not cancelled, under the Direct Debit Guarantee Scheme it has to tell you about the change in advance.
-You are guaranteed a full and immediate refund if a company or individual, or your bank, makes an error.
+If the company or individual wants to change the amount or date of a payment you have not cancelled, under the Direct Debit Guarantee Scheme it must tell you about the change in advance.
+You are guaranteed a full and immediate refund if a company, individual or your bank, makes an error.

 Cancelling a standing order

 A standing order is an instruction you give your bank to regularly pay a set amount to another account.